 Outbreaks in this setting may be associated with high levels of exposure for residents and high attack rates.
 There is evidence, in addition, that the protection conferred on elderly people by influenza vaccination in the autumn may decline within less than 6 months.

-The HPA takes the view that, if an outbreak of ILI occurs 'out of season' in a nursing home, and there is virological evidence that influenza is the causative agent, it would be indefensible not to recommend the use of neuraminidase inhibitors to control the outbreak.
-This view, however, would contradict NICE guidance when linked with 'community circulation' of influenza virus.
+The HPA takes the view that, if an outbreak of ILI occurs 'out of season' in a nursing home, and there is virological evidence that influenza is the causative agent, it would be indefensible not to recommend the use of neuraminidase inhibitors both to treat those at high risk of the complications of influenza but also to assist in controlling the outbreak.
+This view, however, would contradict current NICE guidance which only permits the prescription of anti-virals in the period formally designated to be when influenza virus is circulating in the community.